 ~ ~ ~ ~

-During the practice we enter a state of consciousness – somewhere between dreaming and wakefulness – where we are able to decode the messages of our subconscious mind.
+During the practice we enter a state of consciousness – a state of relaxed alertness somewhere between wakefulness and sleep.
 By practising regularly, we are able to create our own harmonious internal and external environment.
-This leaves us more receptive to internal and external signals; allowing unexpected solutions, creative insights, pictures, memories to appear
+This leaves us more receptive to internal and external signals; allowing unexpected solutions, creative insights, pictures, memories to appear - Optimised focus

-A relaxed mind and body will lead to the ability to remain calm in stressful situations.
-This is particularly helpful in the case of panic attacks, when being able to control your stress response can mean the difference between coping and being incapacitated
+A relaxed mind and body will lead to the ability to remain composed in high-stake situations.
+This is particularly helpful in the case of panic attacks, when being able to control your stress response can mean the difference between coping and being incapacitated - Being productive

-Practicing relaxation regularly can help you discover that many tasks require significantly less nervous energy that you previously invested; you get more done in less time.
-A regulated system allows you to remain calm and objective during high-pressure situations, preserving your professional reputation and your health.
+Regular nervous system regulation transforms how you allocate your resources.
+You discover that several tasks require significantly less nervous energy than you previously invested; allowing you to achieve higher output in less time.
+A regulated system allows you to maintain an objective, calm internal state during crisis-situations, preserving both your professional reputation and your physical wellbeing.

 ~ ~ ~ ~

-While modern medicine has progressed at an astonishing speed in the 21st Century, we often feel a gap between clinical data and our lived experience.
-Many physical symptoms are not just a disruption of physiological and psychological homeostasis, but an expression of internal conflict.
+Modern life asks too much of our biology.
+While medicine has progressed at an astonishing speed, there remains a gap between clinical data and our lived experience.
+Many physical symptoms are not just a ramdom disruption of physiological and psychological homeostasis; they are the physical expression of internal conflict.
 In this sense, the body acts as a mirror, reflecting the internal state of the mind through physical signals.

 Health is the congruence of mind and body.
-When this systemic harmony is disrupted at the information level, the body carries that message forward as a symptom, calling for our attention.
-When we feel unwell, we should pause and ask two fundamental questions: What do I need?
+When this systemic harmony is disrupted, the body carries that message forward as a symptom – like an information carrier calling for our immediate attention.
+When your system signals that it is unwell, it is a prompt to pause and ask two fundamental questions: What do I need?
 And what is misaligned?
-The mind of an overwhelmed person is always searching for specific resources.
+The mind and body of an overwhelmed person is always searching for specific resources.

 “The time to relax is when you don’t have time for it.”